tpbilton/GUSMap/benchmarks/smaller_rfEst/README.md

 ### Reductions

-OpenMP supports doing parallel reductions; a common operation is summing some values in a loop.
+OpenMP supports doing parallel reductions; a common operation is computing a sum within a loop.
 This is achieved with the `reduction` clause, which supports a number of operators.

 ```c